cowboyai/cim-start/doc/structuring-nix.md

 In the context of DDD, Flakes can be seen as modular representations of domain boundaries.
 Each flake encapsulates a specific aspect of a domain, making it easier to manage dependencies, configurations, and behaviors across distributed systems.

+Often we see really large flakes...
+This is not terrible, it does effect performance.
+However, by making flakes *domain* specific, we encapsulate dependencies better and can reduce flake size through modular reference.

 ---

 ## **Inputs**